Well-intentioned product marketing suggestions from a software-loving, crossword-solving Will Shortz fanboy

 Maybe it’s a pipedream (Mario pun intended), but why couldn’t NYT do the same?

-Whether they build the tech themselves, license their brand, or integrate with other platforms that already exist, it’s a smart move to diversify formats and channels.
+Whether they build the tech themselves, license their brand, or integrate with other platforms, it’s a smart move to diversify formats and channels.

 5. Badges & achievements